xaur/decred-news/guidelines.md

 ### Title image

 Title image used on GitHub Pages must be 768x384 pixels.

 Try to fit it into 100-200 KiB to save space, e.g. by saving as JPEG with 98% quality.
+Motivation: Git repositories keep all versions of all files ever committed, therefore they quickly grow in size when adding binary files like images.

+For caption, at the minimum add the title of the work and its author, e.g. `Image: Anomaly by @saneder`.

+So far DJ images are abstract art.
+If possible, add extra text hinting at what is pictured.
+The text must either make sense or be abstract enough to not need it, but not something in between.

 ## Style, Editing